API¶

 - signalslist

-list of Signal objects based on the input channel list
+Signalobjects based on the input channel list.

 Examples

-stack several files and return the stacked MDF object
+Stack several files and return the stacked

 - fileslist | tuple

-list of MDF file names or MDF, zipfile.ZipFile, bz2.BZ2File or gzip.GzipFile instances
+List of MDF file names or

 - Returns: